ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 ----------------------

 This container downloads, but does not install Nav2.
-Instead, it pulls the dependencies so that when you run this container, you obtain everything needed to immedately start building and working with Nav2 on any ROS 2 distribution, including Rolling.
+Instead, it pulls the dependencies so that when you run this container, you obtain everything needed to immediately start building and working with Nav2 on any ROS 2 distribution, including Rolling.

 .. code-block:: bash